-Following the outbreak of the coronavirus (Covid-19), we are continuing to closely monitor all Government advise and are keeping you updated via our website and social media about changes to our day to day service.
+We are continuing to closely monitor all Scottish Government advice and are keeping you updated via our website and social media about changes to our day to day service.

-The health and wellbeing of our customers is paramount, and we are taking steps, in line with UK Government and Public Health guidance, to minimise the risk to customers and staff.
+The health and wellbeing of our customers and staff is paramount, and we are taking steps, in line with Scottish Government and Public Health guidance, to minimise the risk to customers and staff.

 We are aware that some of our customers may experience loss of income due to the virus and its impact on businesses.
-If you are concerned about this please call our Income Team on 01387 321 300 and they will be able to offer advice.
+If you are concerned about this please get in touch with your Income Officer directly or call us on on 01387 321300 so we can advise and provide any support.
 We are committed to doing all we can to support our customers during this difficult time.

 Please practice good hygiene: